-This is a general guide to the type of records found in the papers of an individual that may be of permanent archival value and of interest to the Library.
+This is a general guide to the type of records found in the papers of an individual that are of interest to the Library.
 This advice may not apply in all circumstances - please consult with the Pictures & Manuscripts Branch to determine how your papers relate to these guidelines, as some exceptions may apply.

 If you are considering offering papers to the Library, please submit your offer or enquiry via our online Collection Offer portal or make an appointment to see our acquisition staff.
 Please contact us prior to sending or delivering any material to the Library.

 In accepting the papers of individuals who reflect the diversity of Australian society and culture, the Library focuses on all records of lasting value that document the life of that individual.

 The papers of an individual generally fall into three categories - personal, family and professional (relating to their profession or career).
 Personal papers include correspondence, diaries, speeches, photographs, annotated contact sheets, control registers (job logs), caption lists and many other records created during a private and public lifetime.
 The Library collects these records in their native format (eg paper or digital).

 - files relating to the individual’s professional life (eg subject or research files)